ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 ## 6.6 Robustness / Ablation Studies

-We conducted several additional analyses to test the robustness of our main findings:
+I conducted several additional analyses to test the robustness of my main findings:

 * **Outlier-robust summary** – Excluding the five largest residuals (top 11% of errors) lowers the overall mean error from 38.5 km to 36.9 km.
-Method rankings and 95% CIs remain unchanged; only **H-1** (−6.6 km) and **M-6** (−6.3 km) show material shifts, leaving **M-2** as the top performer.
+Method rankings and 95% CIs remain unchanged; only **H-1** [@Bashorun2025_gis] (−6.6 km) and **M-6** (−6.3 km) show material shifts, leaving **M-2** as the top performer.

-* **Length‐stratified accuracy** – To test whether verbose abstracts make the task easier (or harder), we measured the word-count of each grant's full text in the validation file and analyzed 152 LLM predictions:
+* **Length‐stratified accuracy** – To test whether verbose abstracts make the task easier (or harder), I measured the word-count of each grant's full text in the validation file and analyzed 152 LLM predictions:
   * Median split — "Short" (≤ 36 words) vs "long" (> 36 words) abstracts yielded mean errors of **36.8 km** and **34.9 km** respectively (95% CIs overlap), indicating no practical difference.
   * Continuous fit — An ordinary-least-squares regression \(\text{error}_{km}=42.3-0.18\,\text{length}_{words}\) gives a slope of **–0.18 km ± 0.44 km** (95% CI) per extra word with **R² = 0.004** and Pearson **r = –0.06**.
 Figure \ref{fig:length-vs-error} visualizes the scatter and confidence band.